-President Biden's student loan forgiveness program is off to quite a complicated start.
-First announced back in August, the administration's relief plan — which forgives up to $10,000 in federal student loans for borrowers earning under $125,000 a year, and up to $20,000 for Pell Grant recipients — has been met with a bevy of lawsuits in the months since, prompting the Education Department to halt applications.
-Here's where things stand:
+President Biden's student loan forgiveness program — which forgives up to $10,000 in federal student loans for borrowers earning under $125,000 a year, and up to $20,000 for Pell Grant recipients — was just argued before the Supreme Court, after a bevy of lawsuits kept it on ice for months.
+Here's everything you need to know about the program and where things stand:

-In canceling student debt, Biden is relying on authority pulled from the 9/11-era HEROES Act, which gives the education secretary the power to relieve student loan requirements during periods of wartime or national emergency (the national emergency being COVID-19).
-But because the president used an executive order and circumvented Congress to do so, lawsuits have followed.
+In canceling student debt, Biden is relying on authority pulled from the 9/11-era HEROES Act, which gives the education secretary the power to relieve student loan requirements during periods of wartime or national emergency (the national emergency in this instance being COVID-19).
+But because the president used an executive order and circumvented Congress to enact his program, lawsuits have followed.

 When will payments restart?

 Given the court challenges, the administration has once again extended the loan repayment pause, which was most recently set to lapse on Dec.
 31, 2022.
-If the forgiveness program is revived before the end of June (when the Supreme Court's term usually ends), borrowers will have 60 days from that point until their payments resume.
+If the justices decide before the end of June (when the Supreme Court's term usually ends) to unblock the program, borrowers will have 60 days from that point until their payments resume.
 If not, payments will restart 60 days after June 30, 2023.

-Per CNBC, the repayment pause has been extended seven times since it was first enacted by former President Donald Trump in March 2020.
+The repayment pause was first enacted by former President Donald Trump in March 2020.